stefanoabalsamo79/yet-another-argo-rollouts-spike/README.md

 ...
 ```

-Before applying let's modify [`deploy-charts/charts/deployment/values.yaml`](deploy-charts/charts/deployment/values.yaml) and in particular the number of replica in order to prevent from reinstating the original deployment's pods.
+### Before applying let's modify [`deploy-charts/charts/deployment/values.yaml`](deploy-charts/charts/deployment/values.yaml) and in particular the number of replica in order to prevent from reinstating the original deployment's pods which would be incorrect in essence
 ```yaml
 deployment:
   replicas: 0